bhknx3/CSC-17B/SurveyEngine/README.md

 Contains separate admin/user interfaces.

-Implementation was focused on an setting where an organization can create, send surveys and view results.

-Admins have the ability to create and send surveys.
-Users must login to take a survey.
+Implementation was focused on a setting where an organization can create, send surveys and view results.
+Thus, admins have the ability to create and send surveys while users must login to take a survey.

 When creating a survey, the number of questions and answers can be dynamically added or deleted.
 This allows for a more customizable experience for the survey creator.